 “A lot of people who have listened to it before the release have said that it’s very different from what they’ve heard that’s out at the moment.
 They seem so taken by surprise by it.
 It does things sonically that haven’t been done for a long time.”

 Recorded between bedrooms and The Sitting Room in Lyttelton, ‘Wasting’ ticks boxes that place it well within the realm of trip hop, with its breakbeats and prominent bass lines, its shimmering samples and synths, its melancholic darkness – and with Indi’s voice emulating the range and vulnerability of Bjork or the Cocteau Twins’ Liz Fraser, more than the hypnotically seductive voices of Beth Gibbons or Alison Goldfrapp.

 “The songs on the EP were actually meant to be songs on an album we were going to release, but we were told it would be wise to release an EP first.
-Stephen already had the idea in his mind that he was going to do an album – it was going to be called ‘Wasting’ – and that it was going to be half electronic and half live instruments.”
+Steven already had the idea in his mind that he was going to do an album – it was going to be called ‘Wasting’ – and that it was going to be half electronic and half live instruments.”

 It’s really only been a few years together, but things have moved quickly for Doprah, especially in terms of their international aspirations.
 Playing at New York’s CMJ in late 2014 led to various international label discussions and nearly-signings in the following year.
 Delayed decisions built on other delays, and as the ‘band’ developed and it wasn’t just Marr writing things got more convoluted, complicated by the arrival of new songs.